Ex-paramedic who mocked patients on Twitter slapped with lawsuit

-NEW YORK (Reuters) - A New York City paramedic who was forced to resign this year after mocking patients by posting pictures of them on his Twitter account is being sued by a woman who said he uploaded a photograph of her in a wheelchair with a caption that ridiculed her weight.
+NEW YORK, Sept 19 (Reuters) - A New York City paramedic who was forced to resign this year after mocking patients by posting pictures of them on his Twitter account is being sued by a woman who said he uploaded a photograph of her in a wheelchair with a caption that ridiculed her weight.

 Timothy Dluhos was a lieutenant in the city’s fire department working as an emergency medical technician when the New York Post linked him in March to a Twitter account with the handle “Bad Lieutenant” and an image of Adolf Hitler for a profile picture.